Generic Name: insulin regular (IN-su-lin)

 - Drowsiness, dizziness, light-headedness, or blurred vision may occur while you use insulin regular.
 These effects may be worse if you use it with alcohol or certain medicines.
 Use insulin regular with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol or use medicines that contain alcohol without discussing it with your doctor.
+- Do not drink alcohol without discussing it with your doctor.
 Drinking alcohol may increase the risk of developing high or low blood sugar.

 - Do NOT use more than the recommended dose, use insulin regular more often than prescribed, or change the type or dose of insulin you are using without checking with your doctor.